nasa/cape/doc/common/report/figure.rst

 The ``"Header"`` specifies text that is printed as bold italic text immediately above the set of subfigures.

-Further descriptions of the available can be found in the :ref:`JSON "Report" section <cape-json-ReportFigure>`.
+Further descriptions of the available can be found in the :ref:`JSON "Figures" section <cape-json-ReportFigure>`.